Zika Virus Infection

 Lab Test

-Routine testing for Zika virus infection is not recommended for pregnant women who do not have symptoms.
+Routine testing for Zika virus infection is not recommended for pregnant women who do not have symptoms and ongoing exposure.
 However, for those in or with recent travel to areas with high levels of Zika virus or who have had sex with someone with a high risk of exposure, doctors may recommend testing.

-Currently, men who may have been exposed to the Zika virus are not tested to determine whether they are infected and thus at risk of transmitting the virus through sexual intercourse.
+Men who may have been exposed to the Zika virus are not routinely tested to determine whether they are infected.
 Instead measures to prevent transmission (such as condoms) are recommended whenever people who may have been exposed to the Zika virus have sexual intercourse (including vaginal, anal, and oral sex).

 Treatment of Zika Virus Infection